-Timing Action Consequence 1 July Smaller authority fails to submit an AGAR or exemption certificate Smaller authority identified as a non- responding authority 15 July Auditor issues chaser 1 letter Fee of £40+VAT charged 5 August Auditor issues first formal chaser Second fee of £40+VAT charged 8 August Auditor received exemption certificate from smaller authority The smaller authority must settle the £80+VAT charges in respect of 2 chaser letters issued.
+Timing Action Consequence 3 July Smaller authority fails to submit an AGAR or exemption certificate Smaller authority identified as a non-responding authority 17 July Auditor issues chaser 1 letter • Fee of £40+VAT charged 7 August Auditor issues first formal chaser Second fee of £40+VAT charged 8 August Auditor received exemption certificate from smaller authority The smaller authority must settle the £80+VAT charges in respect of 2 chaser letters issued.
 The review year is closed.
 There are no certificates or other closure documents issued for exempt authorities.

-D. Smaller authority agrees revised submission deadlines throughout the season but fails to submit their documents by 15 September submit their documents by 15 September Timing Action Consequence 1 July Smaller authority fails to submit an AGAR or exemption certificate but contacts us to agree revised submission dates of 29 July Smaller authority classified as a non- responding authority with documentation noted as not yet due 15 July None No chaser letter issued as revised submission date not passed Smaller authority avoids incurring administrative costs of £40+VAT 29 July Smaller authority fails to meet revised submission deadline Smaller authority identified as a non- responding authority with documentation overdue 1 August Auditor issues chaser 1 letter Fee of £40+VAT charged 4 August Smaller authority contacts us to request a later submission deadline of 15 August None 15 August Smaller authority contacts us to request a later submission deadline of 24 August None 24 August Smaller authority contacts us to request a later submission deadline of 15 September None 15 September Smaller authority still fails to submit an AGAR or exemption certificate None 15 September No first formal chaser letter is issued BUT a statutory recommendation issued for non-response as the smaller authority is 2.5 months late in submitting its documents Standard fee in accordance with the prior year's income/expenditure banding, (minimum of £200+VAT) charged on top of any chaser fees.
-Smaller authority will not be able to claim exemption from a limited assurance review for 2022/23 regardless of whether it meets all other criteria.
-Smaller authority either then submits the required documentation for review, claims exemption or receives a public interest report as above Consequences as set out in examples 1-3
+D. Smaller authority agrees revised submission deadlines throughout the season but fails to submit their documents by 15 September

+, ' Timing Action Consequence 3 July Smaller authority fails to submit an AGAR or exemption certificate but contacts us to agree revised submission dates of 31 July.
+Smaller authority classified as a non-responding authority with documentation noted as not yet due 17July None No chaser letter issued as revised submission date not passed Smaller authority avoids incurring administrative costs of £40+VAT 31 July Smaller authority fails to meet revised submission deadline Smaller authority identified as a non-responding authority with documentation overdue 1 August Auditor issues chaser 1 letter Fee of £40+VAT charged 22 August Still no response - auditor issues first formal chaser Second fee of £40+VAT charged 15 September Smaller authority still fails to submit an AGAR or exemption certificate • None 15 September A statutory recommendation issued for non-response as the smaller authority is 2.5 months late in submitting its documents Standard fee in accordance with the prior year's income/expenditure banding, (minimum of £210+VAT) charged on top of any chaser fees.
+Smaller authority will not be able to claim exemption from a limited assurance review for 2023/24 regardless of whether it meets all other criteria. documentati ority either then submits the required on for review, claims exemption or ublic interest report as above Consequences as set out in examples 1-3

-APPENDIX 4 - Common errors in respect of public rights dates
+Appendix 4 - Common errors in respect of public rights dates